gokcehan/lf/doc.md

 The variable uses the same syntax as `LS_COLORS/LF_COLORS`.
 Instead of colors, you should put a single characters as values of entries.
 The `ln` entry supports the special value `target`, which will use the link target to select a icon.
 File name rules will still apply based on the link's name -- this mirrors GNU's `ls` and `dircolors` behavior.
-The icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) should consist of whitespace-separated pairs with a `#` character to start comments until the end of the line.
+The icons file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) should consist of whitespace-separated arrays with a `#` character to start comments until the end of the line.
+Each line should contain 1-3 columns, first column is filetype or filename pattern, second column is the icon, third column is an optional icon color.
+If there is only one column, means to disable rule for this filetype or pattern.
 Do not forget to add `set icons true` to your `lfrc` to see the icons.
 Default values are as follows given with their matching order in lf: